-- Receipt of the Use Permit ("Permiso de Uso") for the improvements and the release from the bonding company that issued the Bonds. - Written recommendation from PRHFA confirming that: - o Construction of the improvements has been completed; - All necessary utilities and roads have been finished and made available for use; - Receipt of satisfactory evidence of the approval and issuance of permits by all Governmental Authorities of the improvements in their entirety for permanent occupancy; and of the contemplated uses thereof, to the extent any such approval is a condition of the lawful use and occupancy thereof. - If requested by PRHFA, a current final "as built" or "completion" survey of the Premises, certified to PRHFA and the Title Insurer, showing the completed Improvements. - Architect's certificate, confirming that the improvements have been completed substantially in accordance with the Plans and acknowledging payment in full for the Architect's services. - Developer's certificate, accepting as completed the improvements. - Final releases of payment from all persons who supplied material services, labor or materials for the improvements and certificates from the Contractor and the subcontractors acknowledging such payments, including an affidavit; and - Such other evidence or documents as PRHFA may deem reasonably necessary.
+- Receipt of the Use Permit ("Permiso de Uso") for the new construction and/or rehabilitation and the release from the bonding company that issued the Bonds. - Written recommendation from PRHFA confirming that: - Construction of the new construction and/or rehabilitation has been completed; - All necessary utilities and roads have been finished and made available for use: - Receipt of satisfactory evidence of the approval and issuance of permits by all Governmental Authorities of the new construction and/or rehabilitation in their entirety for permanent occupancy; and of the contemplated uses thereof, to the extent any such approval is a condition of the lawful use and occupancy thereof. - If requested by PRHFA, a current final "as built" or "completion" survey of the Premises, certified to PRHFA and the Title Insurer, showing the completed new construction and/or rehabilitation. - Architect's certificate, confirming that the new construction and/or rehabilitation has been completed substantially in accordance with the Blueprints and acknowledging payment in full for the Architect's services. - Developer's certificate, accepting the new construction and/or rehabilitation as completed. - Final releases of payment from all persons who supplied material services, labor or materials for the new construction and/or rehabilitation and certificates from the Contractor and the sub-contractors acknowledging such payments, including an affidavit; and - Such other evidence or documents as PRHFA may deem reasonably necessary.

-12.10 Rent Up Phase
+13.10 Rent Up Phase